 Second, binary indicators such as whether or not a program addresses a given topic—i.e. “is this issue in the program’s scope?”—fail to capture variation in degree—e.g. “how high is the threshold set” (what is the required frequency of public reporting or prohibited amount of pollution?) and “how prescriptive are they?”
 (How much is voluntary versus mandatory?).
 The scope of requirements, degree of prescriptiveness, and levels of thresholds are important but orthogonal dimensions of variation that may exhibit different patterns of change for different reasons.
 Indeed, as we show in sections 4 and 5, U.S. forest certification standards may have slightly converged in scope but they diverged in overall prescriptiveness and levels of performance required.

 Again we see that measuring different dimensions of variation can yield different conclusions.
 Overdevest and Zeitlin (2014) are correct that the industry-backed program moved in the direction of the activist-backed program within the scope of issues related to public reporting and consultation, while Cashore et al. (2004) are also correct that these competing programs did not converge in prescriptiveness on issues related to ecological protection.
 Distinguishing among often-conflated dimensions of stringency thus clarifies both findings.
-It also cautions readers and practitioners against overgeneralizing and demands that scholars are extraordinarily clear about concepts and measurementThis is not to say that the different sets of issues chosen by Cashore et al. or by Overdevest and Zeitlin are not important or that the authors were not clear about the scope of their study.
-Rather, it is .
+It also cautions readers and practitioners against overgeneralizing and demands that scholars are extraordinarily clear about concepts and measurement.
 Such clarity is difficult without a framework to relate different bits of particular evidence to shared broader concepts of stringency.
 Indeed, generalizing from different evidence—broad in some cases, particular in others—explains the seemingly contradictory results reviewed above.

 At the same time, studies that employ broader measurement concepts (at the bottom of Table 1) tend to have less empirical detail.
 Two challenges appear to have created this breadth-depth tradeoff.
 First, research that is both comprehensive and precise is costly and time consuming.
 Second, even if researchers conduct a detailed analysis of a comprehensive set of policy issues, we lack consistent methods for aggregating comparisons across different issues to describe general trends.
 Indeed, specific requirements are often incommensurable between programs and can only be appropriately compared through descriptive narratives.